Selva2621/prs/VERCEL_DEPLOYMENT.md

 ### vercel.json
 Configures Vercel to:
-- Build the serverless function from `index.js`
+- Build the serverless function from `dist/main.js`
-- Include source files and compiled output
+- Route all API requests to the compiled main.js
 - Serve static files from `public/`

+### src/main.ts
-- Route all API requests to the serverless function
+- Modified to work in both regular server and serverless environments

-### index.js
-- Serverless function that initializes NestJS
-- Handles all API requests
-- Includes fallback compilation if dist/ is missing
+- Exports a default handler function for Vercel
-- Includes CORS configuration
+- Includes app caching for better serverless performance
-- Sets up Swagger documentation
+- Includes CORS configuration and Swagger documentation

 ## Important Notes